saoudrizwan/Dance/README.md

 ```swift
 circle.dance.progress = 0.5
 ```
+<p id="#finishing-animation"></p>
 ### Finishing an Animation
 Animations will automatically finish when they complete and reach their target values, triggering any completion blocks.
-However if you pause an animation and/or want to finish an animation early, you must call `.finish(at:)`.
+However if you pause an animation and/or want to finish that animation early, you must call `.finish(at:)`.
 ```swift
 circle.dance.finish(at: .current) // or .start, .end
 ```